knms360/EasyMemoryPatcher/README.md

 # EasyMemoryPatcher
-## This program is a console application port of Memory.dll.This program is a console application port of [Memory.dll](https://github.com/erfg12/memory.dll).
+## This program is a console application port of [Memory.dll](https://github.com/erfg12/memory.dll).
 Thank you for erfg12.

 This is a console application that allows you to control memory from common executable programs such as the command prompt or bat files.